Skip to Main Content.

 In light of the foregoing, it is critical that the fund manager determines in advance whether the fund will hold or avoid holding plan assets and, if applicable, on which exemption the fund will rely.
 As a threshold matter, a sophisticated benefit plan investor will look to the fund’s documents for the plan’s asset status, and the asset status will determine the underlying provisions that a benefit plan investor will expect with respect to the fund’s structure.

-If you have questions about the Plan Asset Regulations as they relate to private equity funds, please contact Sarah Lowe or Kellie Money.
+If you have questions about the Plan Asset Regulations as they relate to private equity funds, please contact Sarah Lowe or any attorney with Frost Brown Todd’s Employee Benefits & ERISA practice.

 [1] The Department also observed that such a conclusion would be “inconsistent with the broad functional definition of ‘fiduciary’ in ERISA if persons who provide services that would cause them to be fiduciaries if the services were provided directly to plans are able to circumvent the fiduciary responsibility rules of [ERISA] by the interposition of a separate legal entity between themselves and the plans (for example, by providing services to a limited partnership in which plans invest).”